 I absolutely love castles, so the gorgeous Neuschwanstein fortress was high up on my list of European castles to visit.
-I have now been there once, and driven by a couple times both in summer and winter when on my way to Garmisch and Berchtesgaden.
-If you’re thinking about seeing this castle for yourself, For traveling Neuschwantein in Germany here some few advisable tips for you.
+I have now been there once and driven by a couple of times both in summer and winter when on my way to Garmisch and Berchtesgaden.
+If you’re thinking about seeing this castle for yourself Or traveling to Neuschwanstein in Germany here are a few advisable tips for you.

 Brief History of Neuschwanstein